blockchain-foundry/contract_server/solidity/docs/control-structures.rst

 Most of the control structures from C/JavaScript are available in Solidity except for ``switch`` and ``goto``.
-So there is: ``if``, ``else``, ``while``, ``for``, ``break``, ``continue``, ``return``, ``? :``, with the usual semantics known from C / JavaScript.
+So there is: ``if``, ``else``, ``while``, ``for``, ``break``, ``continue``, ``return``, ``? :``, with the usual semantics known from C or JavaScript.

 Parentheses can *not* be omitted for conditionals, but curly brances can be omitted around single-statement bodies.